 Tattoos in Islam – Introduction

 Tattoos have been a part of many cultures throughout history.
 They often symbolize identity, art, or spirituality.
-In some societies, people use tattoos as a way to express themselves or connect with their cultural heritage.
-However, tattoos in Islam are a topic of significant debate.
-Most Islamic scholars consider tattoos haram (forbidden).
-This is because tattooing permanently alters the natural creation that Allah (SWT) has provided.
-Islamic teachings discourage changing the human body in this way.
-The emphasis is on maintaining the purity and sanctity of one’s physical form as created by Allah (SWT).
-Some scholars also argue that tattoos involve harm or impurity, which further supports their prohibition in Islam.
+In some societies, people use tattoos as a way to show themselves or connect with their cultural heritage.
+However, tattoo in Islam are a topic of significant debate.

-While the Quran does not explicitly mention tattoos, several verses emphasize the importance of preserving the human body as Allah (SWT) created it.
+While the Quran does not explicitly mention tattoos, many verses stresses the importance of preserving the human body as Allah (SWT) created it.
 One verse often referenced in this context is:

-In addition to the Quranic perspective, several Hadiths provide more direct guidance regarding tattoos.
+In addition to the Quranic perspective, many Hadiths provide more direct guidance regarding tatoos.
 One of the most frequently cited is:

 Hazrat Abdullah (RA) narrated that: